 Factors effecting gasket performance

-A gasket creates a positive seal between two stationary parts.
-To function properly, a gasket must create an initial seal, and then maintain the seal over a desired length of time.
+A gasket creates a positive seal between stationary parts, must create an initial seal, and maintain the seal over a predetermined length of time.
 When useful life is complete, a gasket should be easily removed in order to be replaced.

 Factors affecting gasket sealing performance

 2. Chemically resists system fluid to prevent serious impairment of its physical properties.

 3. Deforms enough to flow into the imperfections on the gasket seating surfaces to provide intimate contact between the gasket and the sealing surfaces.

 4. Withstands system temperatures without serious impairment to performance properties.

 5. Is resilient and creep resistant enough to maintain an adequate portion of the applied load.

 6. Has sufficient strength to resist crushing under the applied load, and maintain its integrity when being handled and installed.